 As we noted in our last newsletter, the volatility that had returned to the stock market this year has been principally driven by the specter of higher interest rates and a trade war with what seems like the rest of the world.
-While interest rate concerns are still in the back of investors’ minds, shifting trades policies have become the dominant force in both domestic and international equity markets.
+While interest rate concerns are still in the back of investor’s minds, shifting trades policies have become the dominate force in both domestic and international equity markets.

-What started off with steel and aluminum tariffs against China has quickly become the potential for tariffs on a wide range of products with some of our largest trading partners – the European Union, Canada and China.
+What started off with steel and aluminum tariffs against China has become the potential for tariffs on a wide range of products with some of our largest trading partners – the European Union, Canada and China.
 These tariffs and the response from other countries has the potential to severely impact GDP in the near-term.
 Thus, the stock market has become very nervous with each new announcement.